Rabie-Zerrim/Portfolio/content/featured/PartnershipEligibility/index.md

   - Jenkins
 ---

 A comprehensive eligibility assessment system designed to evaluate and validate potential business partnerships.
 This system automates the complex process of determining partnership compatibility and compliance with organizational requirements.

-The platform features automated eligibility checks, customizable assessment criteria, document verification, and detailed reporting capabilities, all wrapped in a user-friendly interface for efficient decision-making.
+Features include automated eligibility checks, customizable assessment criteria, document verification, detailed reporting capabilities, and a user-friendly interface for efficient decision-making.